scholnicks/itunes-library/README.md

-itunes-library
+itunesLibrary
 ==============

-itunes-library represents an iTunes Library.
+itunesLibrary represents an iTunes Library.
 It allows the caller to retrieve items, playlists, etc.

-itunes-library is a port of Drew Stephen's excellent Perl module, http://search.cpan.org/~dinomite/Mac-iTunes-Library.
+itunesLibrary is a port of Drew Stephen's excellent Perl module, http://search.cpan.org/~dinomite/Mac-itunesLibrary.
 The Perl library will be **not** re-created verbatim.

 Installation : pip install itunesLibrary